First Northwest Ownership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific First Northwest insiders, such as employees or executives, is commonly permitted as long as it does not rely on First Northwest's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases First Northwest insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Matthew Deines over a month ago
+Matthew Deines over two months ago

 Disposition of 885 shares by Matthew Deines of First Northwest at 10.16 subject to Rule 16b-3

-Brennan Sean Patrick over two months ago
+Brennan Sean Patrick over three months ago

 Acquisition by Brennan Sean Patrick of 2000 shares of First Northwest at 10.7 subject to Rule 16b-3